SELinux importance for web hardening

 - Install endpoint monitoring or protection software that collects server logs and allows identifying unusual behaviors.

-- Perform a web audit on a regular basis by hiring an external agent.
+- Perform a website security audit on a regular basis by hiring an external agent.

 - Protect the web application with a MAC (Mandatory Access Control) system such as AppArmor or SELinux.